vreniz/prueba_des/README.md

 Entry point of the application.
 It initializes the system, loads existing data from the CSV file, and controls the main program loop.

-It also containg all reusable `def` functions for input validation to ensure data integrity, such as:
+It also contains all reusable `def` functions for input validation to ensure data integrity, such as:

 - Positive integer validation
 - Non-empty text validation